svenluijten/tlsify/README.md

 [![Build Status][ico-circleci]][link-circleci]
 [![StyleCI][ico-styleci]][link-styleci]

-Find all URLs in a directory that start with `https://`, and replace them with `https://` (if supported) in one fell swoop.
+Find all insecure URLs in all files in a directory, and replace them with `https://` if supported.

 > :hero